-respectively, and the references therein).
-In particular, the authors in [15] propose an augmented mixed-primal formulation for the problem, where the sought quantities are the pseudostress, the velocity, the temperature and the normal heat flux through the boundary.
-Under sufficiently small data, they are able to prove that, when Raviart-Thomas elements are used to approximate the pseudostress, Lagrange elements for the velocity and temperature, and discontinuous piecewise polynomials for the normal heat flux, then the finite element method is optimally-convergent.
-Similarly in [17], the authors propose two formulations for this problem, each of them based on a dual-mixed formulation for the momentum equation, and a primal and mixed-primal one for the energy equation.
+Similarly in [15], the authors propose two formulations for this problem, each of them based on a dual-mixed formulation for the momentum equation, and a primal and mixed-primal one for the energy equation.
 Thus, when the velocity, trace-free gradient and normal heat flux are approximated by discontinuous piecewise polynomials, the stress by Raviart-Thomas elements and the temperature by Lagrange elements, the finite element methods are also optimally-convergent provided the data is sufficiently small.

 On the other hand, there are several examples where an increase in the temperature of the fluid can produce a strong variation of its viscosity (even in isobaric conditions) such as the case of oils, lubricants, metal alloys and the magma beneath the surface of the earth, to name a few, meaning that the consideration of a temperature-dependent viscosity will provide a better quality model, at the cost of increasing the non-linearity of these equations.
 For instance, in a related context, the authors in [2] deal with a coupled flow-transport problem where the kinematic effective viscosity, the diffusion coefficient and the one-dimensional flux function describing hindered settling depend non-linearly on the concentration of species; a problem that under minor modifications, becomes a simplification of the Boussinesq equations, as the convective term in the Navier-Stokes equations is not present here.
-They propose a mixed-primal formulation, which turns out to be well-posed, and the corresponding finite element method is optimally convergent under smallness-of-data assumptions (the same approach is later applied to a more general case of this problem in [3] for a sedimentation-consolidation system, and to the a posteriori error analysis of it in [4]).
+They propose a mixed-primal formulation, which turns out to be well-posed, and the corresponding finite element method is optimally convergent under smallness-of-data assumptions (the same approach is later applied to a more general case of this problem in [3] for a sedimentation-consolidation system).
 In these works, the presence of variable parameters make the analysis more difficult, as the decoupling of the unknowns usually requires the usage of non-conventional embeddings and fixed-point strategies.

-However, up to our knowledge, the full Boussinesq problem with temperature-dependent parameters is something that has not had great attention, until now (see, e.g. [29, 30, 31, 35, 36] and the references therein).
-Indeed, works such as [35] (and a stabilized version of it recently in [36]) deal with the unsteady problem, where backward euler discretization is used in time, and conforming finite elements in space, although the problem is linearized using information from the solution in the previous timestep.
-More recently, in [30] a conforming finite element method is developed for the problem with temperature-dependent parameters (viscosity and thermal conductivity) and Dirichlet boundary conditions.
+However, up to our knowledge, the Boussinesq problem with temperature-dependent parameters is something that has not had great attention, until now (see, e.g. [26, 27, 28, 32, 33] and the references therein).
+Indeed, works such as [32] (and a stabilized version of it recently in [33]) deal with the unsteady problem, where backward Euler discretization is used in time, and conforming finite elements in space, although the problem is linearized using information from the solution in the previous time step.
+More recently, in [27] a conforming finite element method is developed for the problem with temperature-dependent parameters (viscosity and thermal conductivity) and Dirichlet boundary conditions.
 The finite element approximation is done using a pair of Stokes-stable elements for the velocity and pressure (Taylor-Hood and MINI-element), Lagrange elements for the temperature and discontinuous piecewise polynomials for the normal heat flux through the boundary, yielding an optimally convergent method, whose well-posedness is based on the assumption that the exact velocity and temperature live in $W^{1,\infty}(\Omega)$.